COVID-19 Information for Graduate Students

 Research Assistantships also fulfill the internship requirement and there should be some additional opportunities available this summer.
 Professors hire students directly for these positions.

-For students who have not been able to secure a position, we are looking to mount a workshop course in July-August which will count toward the internship requirement.
-Updates will be provided as details become available.
+For students who have not been able to secure a position in summer 2020, a workshop course was available in July-August which will count toward the internship requirement.

 Travel for Fieldwork and Conferences